Joy Division (2007 film): Reception

-Film critic Philip French: "Someone says in the film that the revolutionary step they made was to progress from the usual punk group's angry statement: 'Fuck you.'
-Joy Division were the first to say: 'We're fucked.'
+Film critic Philip French wrote in The Guardian: "Someone, Wilson I think, says in the film that the revolutionary step they made was to progress from the usual punk group's angry statement: 'Fuck you.'
+Joy Division were the first to say: 'We're fucked.' ...
 There is a particularly impressive sequence in which dark, despairing tracks of urban alienation and angst from the 1979 album Unknown Pleasures are accompanied by a speeded-up nocturnal journey around Manchester.
 It has the hallucinatory sci-fi feeling of Jean-Luc Godard's Alphaville."
-The person being quoted was Tony Wilson.